These days it is not easy to find an online marketing tool that combines advanced features and relatively low prices for starters.

 MailerLite Review – Executive Summary

-It is one of the few email marketing tools that gives you automation in a free account.
+It is one of the few email marketing tools that give you automation in a free account.

 I also liked their text and video tutorials so if you get lost it is super easy to find a solution.